MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 ### Common data fields

-Most objects in the base fields also have the following common fields available (although, some objects might not use them all):
+All root entry objects also have the following common fields available (although, some objects might not use them all):

 | Key          | Type    | Description |
 | ------------ | ------- | ----------- |